 - Let's not waste the end users’ and trainer’s time trying to train them thoroughly on SharePoint.

-- An end user doesn't want to (and quite honestly should not have to) be as enthusiastic about SharePoint as you and I.
+- An end user doesn't want to (and quite honestly should not have to) be as enthusiastic about SharePoint as you.

 - People who use SharePoint just want to do their jobs and not learn yet another system called SharePoint.